andrew/ultimate-awesome/README.md

 - [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome_vision_transformer](https://github.com/murufeng/awesome_vision_transformer) - Implementation of vision transformer. ⭐⭐⭐.
+- [awesome-vertical-federated-learning](https://github.com/ngc436/awesome-vertical-federated-learning) - A curated list of advancements in Vertical Federated Learning, frameworks and libraries.
 - [awesome-pmm](https://github.com/percona/awesome-pmm) - A curated list of awesome Percona Monitoring and Management (PMM) free and opensource software, libraries and resources.
 - [ml-engineering-blogs](https://github.com/primaprashant/ml-engineering-blogs) - 📚 Curated list of machine learning engineering blogs.
 - [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.